 Today, I told everyone in work about it to ask for their support, warn them/apologise in advance in case the next few weeks bring a very moody or easily distracted Moonwaves, and to let them know that there will be no more sweets/cakes/treats to be found in my office.
 It's somewhat traditional for the secretary to have a bowl of treat out, for example in the run-up to Christmas.
 And I asked them specifically to just not let me know if someone bakes a cake and brings it in to share.
 While ultimately my success will be up to me, I am fully embracing the attitude of make everybody else help, too.

-this is after the pile has been raided.
+Forgot to take a photo this morning, this is after the pile has been raided. |

 In return, anyone who wants has the opportunity today to take any of the remaining storecupboard stuff I had.
 Despite my efforts to eat the cupboards down, I still managed to fill two large shopping bags.
 And I have to admit I also threw out more than one packet of sooooo far past its best before date, I'd better not risk giving it to someone else, items.
 My boss is going to take a small basket of things into care (olive oil, the good balsamic vinegar and that kind of thing), hide it somewhere and give it back to me when I start to incorporate proper food again.
 That will start happening at the end of October.